marianyecyec/Income-Expense-Tracker/README.md

 # IncomeExpenseTracker

 **IncomeExpenseTracker** is a Laravel-based web application designed to help users manage and track their financial transactions, including income and expenses.
-The app features a dashboard, categorization, and reporting tools for effective financial oversight.

 ## Features
 - Record and manage income and expense entries.
 - Categorize transactions.